Incident To Services

 6. Services to established patients with no new problems may be provided by NPPs and billed under the NPI of the supervising physician, as long as the physician is immediately available in the office suite and the NPP is following the plan of care set forth by the physician on the initial visit.

-• The record must reflect an initial physician visit and periodic review and oversight by the physician of his/her initial plan of care as administered by the NPP.
+• The record must reflect an initial physician visit and periodic review and oversight by the physician of the initial plan of care as administered by the NPP.

 • Visits with established patients who are experiencing new problems require active physician participation and cannot be billed on an incident to basis.